kirin-xiv/kirin-xiv/README.md

 ## 🏆 Things I'm Actually Proud Of

 **That Okta + Python Automation Project:**
-Built an Okta workflow that tracked device enrollment status, then used Python to parse and aggregate the data by user.
+Built an Okta workflow that tracked MFA device enrollment status, then used Python to parse and aggregate the data by user.
 Result: Automated reports of missing security factors!
-(It was pretty cool, not gonna lie)
+It gave me a nice clean list to bully people into signing up.

 ### **Featured Project: Truth or Dare Plugin**
 <div align="center">